saarinenv/evk/evk/kit_ruuvi.rst

 allows you to customize the data rate and which sensors to read from.
 Such customization is done through the AppConfig.

-Please review the application note to learn how to set the AppConfig according to your needs.
+Please review the application note (found in Sharefile) to learn how to set the AppConfig according to your needs.

-That completes your unboxing and you are now welcome to review our examples at (add link) to keep evaluating our Mesh, build your test cases and data exploration and Wirepas application (requires software evaluation license).
+This completes your unboxing!

+Keep reading the next section to learn how to take your evaluation further, such as setting up your own broker, building your own visualizations and test cases.

 Taking the evaluation further
 ==============================

-In addition to the kit components you will need a x86_64 Linux where you will be installing the:
+In addition to the kit components you will need a x86_64 Linux where you will be installing:

 - Docker engine